Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 • Withdrawal Kanban: Indicates when materials or parts need to be moved from one workstation to the next.
 These coordinate the flow of materials between processes.

-• Supplier Kanban: Extends the Kanban principle to external suppliers, synchronizing vendor deliveries with actual consumption rates on your production floor.
+• Supplier Kanban: Extends the kanban principle to external suppliers, synchronizing vendor deliveries with actual consumption rates on your production floor.

 • Two-Bin Kanban: One of the simplest implementations, where two containers of each item exist.
 When one bin empties, it signals replenishment while the second bin's contents maintain production until new materials arrive.